luisgrm/Linux-Authentication-Lab/docs/02-create-nested-vms.md

 ### Restart Required Once Again

-After installing the KVM tools, you must reboot the system or log out/log in in to apply group membership changes.
+After installing the KVM tools, you must reboot the system or log out/log in to apply group membership changes.
 If this step is skipped, `virt-manager` may fail to access virtualization features.

 ---